XRPLF/xrpl-dev-portal/content/concepts/xrpl-servers/the-clio-server.md

 * Reduced load on `rippled` server(s) - A Clio server does not connect to the peer-to-peer network.
 It uses gRPC to get validated data from one or more trusted `rippled` servers that are connected to the P2P network.
 Thus, a Clio server handles requests more efficiently and reduces the load on `rippled` servers running in P2P mode.

-* Lower memory usage and storage overhead - Clio uses Cassandra as the backend database and stores data in a space efficient format, using up to 4 times less space than `rippled`.
+* Lower memory usage and storage overhead - Clio uses Cassandra as a database and stores data in a space efficient format, using up to 4 times less space than `rippled`.

 * Easier horizontal scaling - Multiple Clio servers can share access to the same dataset, thus enabling you to build a highly available cluster of Clio servers.